Generator coordinate method for transition-state dynamics in nuclear fission: GCM methodology for transmission channels

 4) Check for convergence by varying the number of configurations $N$ in the calculation.
 The effect on the properties in the low-energy part of the spectrum should be small.

 Steps 1) and 2) are the same for calculating reaction rates in the GCM, but the remaining steps are completely different.
 Namely, the new steps are:

 3'.)
-In a new step 3), the Hamiltonian is made complex by adding imaginary terms $-\bfGam_j/2$ \be \bfH' = \bfH - i\sum_j \bfGam_j/2. \ee Each $\bfGam_j$ is a matrix of decay rates to states $j$ outside of the model space.
-For the present problem, there are two decay modes, one corresponding to the set of compound nucleus states and the other to states in the second well.
+In a new step 3), the Hamiltonian is made complex by adding imaginary terms $-\bfGam_j/2$ to it and calculate the Green's function.
+This replaces the matrix diagonalization in the old step 3).
+Each $\bfGam_j$ is a matrix of decay rates to states $j$ outside of the model space.
+It is a sum of rank-one matrices, each corresponding to an $S$-matrix channel \cite{ka15}.
+See Eq.
+(8) below for a consistent implementation in our modeling framework.
+Time-dependent methods also make use of complex Hamiltonians to treat fluxes out of the model spaces, as for in Ref. \cite{re16}, but there the $\bfGam_j$ can be parameterized as diagonal matrices.
+There are two decay modes in the present fission study, one corresponding to the set of compound nucleus states and the other to states in the second well and beyond.
 We label $a$ and $b$, respectively, in the equation below.
+The required Green's function is \be \bfG(E) = (\bfH -i\bfGam_a/2 -i\bfGam_b/2 - \bfN E)^{-1}. \ee